Top 10 God Cards in Magic: The Gathering

 For four mana, red and white Iroas offers two benefits that greatly supplement the main themes of its colors as well as a hefty 7/4 battle prowess.
 The first benefit grants your creatures menace, meaning they can only be blocked by two or more creatures, and the second simply prevents all damage that would be dealt to attacking creatures you control.

 Note that this effect not only makes your attackers immune to combat damage, it also renders them temporarily invulnerable to damage-inducing instants or other effect damage.
-Coupled with the menace trait and the swarm capabilities of red and white (golbins, anyone?), your opponent shouldn't be able to withstand many invincible-army swings once the aptly-named God of Victory hits the field.
+Coupled with the menace trait and the swarm capabilities of red and white (goblins, anyone?), your opponent shouldn't be able to withstand many invincible-army swings once the aptly-named God of Victory hits the field.

 Which card do you prefer?

 While we've highlighted the best of the divine cards, Wizards of the Coast has populated their ranks throughout the years, and nearly all almighty entities impress.
 They've even branched out a bit, with some lacking indestructible and the devotion requirement while offering new powers.
+Make sure to protect your deities from exile and bouncing, their few weaknesses, use them as powerful generals in EDH, and quickly fill their devotion to activate their battle prowess.

 Questions & Answers